-- Shall not be less than 2 feet between the Low Chord elevation and the proposed 2% AEP (50 year event) for full criteria sites. - Shall not be less than 2 feet between the Low Chord elevation and the 25 year event unless the existing freeboard clearance is less than 2 feet for Low Volume Criteria sites.
+- Shall not be less than 2 feet between the Low Chord elevation and the proposed 4 % AEP (25 year event) for full criteria sites. - Shall not be less than 2 feet between the Low Chord elevation and the 25 year event unless the existing freeboard clearance is less than 2 feet for Low Volume Criteria sites.
 When the existing clearance is less than 2 feet but greater than or equal to 1 foot, that amount of clearance can be maintained provided the Engineer of Record (EOR) researches and certifies to the best of his/her knowledge and belief that debris accumulation at the bridge is of minimal concern and that the bridge has never overtopped.
-Under no conditions shall the proposed freeboard be less than 1 foot.

-• Free surface flow shall be maintained through the Bridge for frequencies up to and including the 1% AEP (100 year event) which on occasion may require a freeboard greater than the minimum 2.0 foot of freeboard above the design event for full criteria sites.
+Under no conditions shall the proposed freeboard be less than 1 foot. - Free surface flow shall be maintained through the Bridge for frequencies up to and including the 1% AEP (100 year event) which on occasion may require a freeboard greater than the minimum 2.0 foot of freeboard above the design event for full criteria sites. - Backwater from downstream is not considered to constitute pressure flow.
+S-292 shall be designed for the 1% AEP (100 year event) not to induce pressure flow from upstream creek flows.